Need an EPC in Kensington and Chelsea?

 What Does EPC E Mean?

-The EPC will rate the property either A,B,C,D,E,F, or G. An E rating is the legal minimum a property can be so as to rent out.
-It is also getting to be the baseline required by financial institutions when loaning funds against a property.
+The EPC will rate your property either A,B,C,D,E,F, or G. An E rating is the legal minimum a property can be so as to rent out.
+It is also getting to be the baseline required by financial institutions when loaning funds against a home.

-It’s not to say you won’t be able to borrow the funds if it is below an E, although there are more likely to be additional clauses in the contract.
+It’s not to say you won’t be able to borrow the funds if it is below an E, although there are more likely to be additional conditions in the contract.

 What Happens If An EPC Runs Out During A Tenancy?

-It will have to be renewed Under the Minimum Energy Efficiency Standard, all rental properties will need to have a valid EPC of at least an E rating or over.
+It will simply have to be renewed.
+Under the Minimum Energy Efficiency Standard, all rental properties must have a valid EPC of at least an E rating or over.
 All EPCs are lodged on a national register at epcregister.com.
-The EPC is good for a further ten years.
+The EPC is valid for a further ten years.

 Is An EPC A Legal Requirement?